-Blue tongue lizards are one of the largest lizards in Australia.
+Blue tongue lizards are one of the largest lizards found in many Australian backyards.
 With their bright blue tongues, you will recognise them straight away.
 Baby blue tongues do not hatch from eggs but are born fully formed.
 They can live for more than 20 years and reach over 50cm in length.
 While young, they are vulnerable to currawongs and kookaburras but their greatest threat is from uncontrolled dogs and cats.
-Female blue tongues stay within a def..
+Female blue ton..

 Eastern water dragons are grey-brown in colour with black banding, and some have a red belly and chest.
 Usually a broad black band extends through the eye.
 A crest of spines runs from the head to the tail.
 Water dragons are different from all other lizards – they have four well-developed limbs, each with five claws, and a tail that is longer than the body.
 Water dragons eat berries and flowers from native trees if insect numbers are ..